saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Infix functions
 - Applied to member function and extension function with single parameter.
 - Use "infix" keyword in function definition.
-- Infix function allows to create more fluent call
+- Infix function allows to create more fluent call, for eg. `1 to "name"` is same as `Pair(1, "name")`.

 ### Function References
 - They can be passed as arguments instead of lambda functions.